PaulD95-git/Portfolio-1/README.md

 ## Validator
 Html5 has been validated using Nu Html Checker (no errors)

-Css3 has been validated using The W3c CSS Vaildation Service (no errors)
+Css3 has been validated W3C CSS Validator results for TextArea (CSS level 3 + SVG) (no errors)

 ## Deployment
 The site was deployed to GitHub Pages.
 The steps to deploy are as follows: